Archos GamePad

-The Archos GamePad is a video gaming tablet developed and marketed by Archos.
-It runs on the Android operating system.
+The Archos GamePad was a video gaming tablet developed and marketed by Archos.
+It ran on the Android operating system.
 It was announced on August 29, 2012, and was first released on 6 December 2012 in Europe, with a US release projected for February 2013.
-The tablet is aimed at gaming, and features dedicated dual analog sticks along with regular gaming keys and shoulder buttons - a similar design as the PlayStation Vita.
+The tablet was aimed at gaming, and features dedicated dual analog sticks along with regular gaming keys and shoulder buttons - a similar design as the PlayStation Vita.
 Archos have designed a technology which 'converts' the touch controls (of Android games) into physical controls from the buttons.
-It is able to get over a thousand games from the Google Play library.
+It was able to get over a thousand games from the Google Play library.

 Archos GamePad features a 7-inch screen, 8GB of internal storage, 16 physical buttons, a 0.3 MP front camera, and stereo speakers.
-It is 10mm thick and weights 300 grams.
-Archos have developed a special mapping software for developers to officially make their game(s) compatible with the GamePad's physical buttons.
+It was 10mm thick and weights 300 grams.
+Archos developed a special mapping software for developers to officially make their game(s) compatible with the GamePad's physical buttons.